-To date, 47 participating States have provided detailed information to the OSCE on their national Point of Contact on UNSCR 1540.
+To date, 47 participating States have provided detailed information to the OSCE on their national point of contact on UNSCR 1540.

-In accordance with FSC decision 19/11, the Conflict Prevention Centre (CPC) has been appointed to act as the OSCE's Focal Point on UNSCR 1540, and the network of Points of Contact was shared with the 1540 Committee, with the aim to become an integral part of the global 1540 network.
-This was acknowledged by the 1540 Committee Chairperson during a Joint Briefing to the Security Council of the three Committees (1267/1989, 1373, 1540) on 10 May 2012.
+In accordance with FSC Decision No. 19/11, the Conflict Prevention Centre (CPC) has been appointed to act as the OSCE's focal point on UNSCR 1540, and the network of points of contact was shared with the 1540 Committee, with the aim to become an integral part of the global 1540 network.
+This was acknowledged by the 1540 Committee chairperson during a joint briefing to the Security Council of the three committees (1267/1989, 1373, 1540) on 10 May 2012.

-In addition, the network has been active in sharing non-proliferation related materials, as well as information about a number of events organized by the OSCE/CPC.
+In addition, the network has been active in sharing non-proliferation related materials, as well as information about a number of events organized by the CPC.

-In the first quarter of 2014, a meeting with all the National Focal Points on UNSCR 1540 is planned to be held in Vienna, Austria with financial support of Switzerland.
+In the first quarter of 2014, a meeting with all the national focal points on UNSCR 1540 is planned to be held in Vienna, Austria with financial support of Switzerland.

-3.2 CPC Annual Work Plan for 2013 in Support of Regional Implementation of UNSCR 1540
+3.2 CPC annual work plan for 2013 in support of regional implementation of UNSCR 1540

-In its third year, the CPC led extrabudgetary project on "Support of Regional Implementation of the UNSCR 1540" has moved from rai-sing towards awareness the provision of concrete assistance, such as result-oriented training events and facilitation of assistance to interested participating States in the development of their National Implementation Action Plans (NAP) on UNSCR 1540.
-The CPC's "Annual Work Plan for 2013 Support of Regional in Implementation of UNSCR 1540" was designed with a view to assisting interested participating States in building up their national capacities on matters related to the implementation of UNSCR 1540, based on the principles of clear national consent and cooperative effort, as well as on expertise and experience gained by the international community.
+In its third year, the CPC led extrabudgetary project on support of regional implementation of the UNSCR 1540 has moved from awareness-raising towards the provision of concrete assistance, such as result-oriented training events and facilitation of assistance to interested participating States in the development of their national implementation action plans (NAP) on UNSCR 1540.
+The CPC's annual work plan for 2013 in support of regional implementation of UNSCR 1540 was designed with a view to assisting interested participating States in building up their national capacities on matters related to the implementation of UNSCR 1540, based on the principles of clear national consent and co-operative effort, as well as on expertise and experience gained by the international community.

-It also aims to improve regional cooperation and co-ordination on the implementation of UNSCR 1540 by establishing a strong stakeholders' network through which the coordination and promotion of the implementation needs and requirements in respect of UNSCR 1540 are to be carried out.
+It also aims to improve regional co-operation and co-ordination on the implementation of UNSCR 1540 by establishing a strong stakeholders' network through which the co-ordination and promotion of the implementation needs and requirements in respect of UNSCR 1540 are to be carried out.